Check-in online for your flight up to 24 hours before departure

 If you traveled on Delta, American or United, report to the Baggage Service Office located in the corner of the baggage claim area.
 If you flew Allegiant, Alaska, or Southwest, report to their ticket counters.

 Traveling with disabilities or medical conditions

 If you have a medical condition or disability, prepare in advance by visiting Travelers with Disabilities and/or Medical Conditions. (http://www.tsa.gov/traveler-information/travelers-disabilities-and-medical-conditions) Please allow a little extra time to proceed through the screening process.
-If you need a wheelchair, please reserve one at the time of making your airline reservation but if you forget, you can request it when you check-in.
+If you need a wheelchair, it’s best that you reserve one at the time of making your airline reservation but if you forget, you can request it when you check-in.

 Where can I park at the airport?